 Until recently, smaller shipments that don’t fill a container (LCL) regularly took much longer to ship than full container (FCL) shipments.
 Shippers wanting smaller quantities reasonably soon had to pay a premium to go air freight.

-But, there are new fast ocean LCL services which can compete with air freight for time, and are a lot cheaper.
+But, there are now ocean LCL services which can compete with air freight for time and are a lot cheaper.
 This is due to several reasons, including ships are getting faster, canal upgrades cutting delays on some routes, improvements to ocean tracking, and a much more competitive freight market.

 Some forwarders are now providing express ocean services, sometimes called Expedited LCL, with guaranteed delivery days, actually faster than FCL, and close to matching air transit times.
 Most air cargo is typically consolidated, but it takes time to put together, and dedicated services are typically once or twice a week.
 So, transit times are usually 5-7 days.
 Compare this with some express LCL shipments.
-For instance, Europe to the East Coast can take as little as 8 days.
+For instance, Europe to the East Coast can take as little as 8 days – but it’s important to note that with current conditions this can be much longer.

 So air vs ocean freight now?
-These new services suit high-value products, with a critical, but not immediate, due date.
+These services suit high-value products, with a critical, but not immediate, due date.
 It also works well for products with a short shelf life, but longer than a couple of weeks.

 International bodies, governments, and individuals are increasingly taking responsibility for their impact on the environment.
-For instance, 114 large corporations recently committed to emission reduction for more eco friendly shipping.
 Even smaller businesses are considering how they contribute to a more sustainable future.
 This will increasingly have a business impact too: not having green credentials will lose business.

 CO2 emissions from ocean freight are minuscule compared with air freight.
 Even withstanding some concerns about measurement, ocean freight has a much smaller carbon footprint.

 These guidelines should help when you get to the air vs ocean freight decision.

-If you are a shipper booking freight quotes on the Freightos marketplace, the guidelines are even simpler.
-By selecting locations rather than ports when moving boxes or pallets, Freightos will automatically select the quickest or cheapest routes, irrespective of mode.
+If you are an importer or exporter booking freight quotes on the Freightos.com, the guidelines are even simpler.
+By selecting locations rather than ports when moving boxes or pallets, Freightos.com will automatically select the quickest or cheapest routes, irrespective of mode.